aljazv/ear-classification/README.md

 pip install -r requirements.txt
 ```

-Download the AWEDataset and unzip it such that there is a awe directory in this directory.
+Download the AWEDataset and awe-translation.csv in this directory.

-`ear-classification/awe`
+Directory should look like this:

+`ear-classification/awe/*`

+`ear-classification/awe-translation.csv`

 Start jupyter notebook